Guest Blogger: www.imhungryinla.com

 Long Beach, CA 90803

-Ashland Hill just opened a few months ago and not many people know this yet, but they make a great burger.
+FYI, Ashland Hill makes a great burger.
 The patty is ground a bit coarse, so it crumbles with every bite.
 The burger is cooked to a perfect medium/rare.
 The caramelized onions and “special sauce” amp up the classics (lettuce, tomatoes, pickles) and sharp cheddar, all assembled on a perfectly soft toasted bun, making every bite taste so good.

 2807 Main St